Eduardo Belmont Anderson

 Eduardo Belmont Anderson (born c.
 1945) is a Peruvian billionaire businessman.
-He is the "owner and president of Belcorp, a door-to-door cosmetics company that operates in 16 Latin American countries and the United States".
-In 2021, he was worth an estimated $6.1 billion.
+He is the owner and president of Belcorp, a cosmetics company that sells its products through door-to-door sales and operates in 16 Latin American countries and the United States.
+In 2026, he was worth an estimated $1.5 to 2 billion, making him the 80th wealthiest person in Latin America.

+Anderson and his brother Fernando previously co-owned the cosmetics company Yanbal.
+In 1988, the brothers separated their business interests.
+Each went on to lead his own cosmetics company.